AndyVN2000/AndyVN2000/README.md

 - 👋 Hi, I’m Andy
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently studying for my Master's degree in Computer Science
+- 🌱 I have graduated from my Master's degree in Computer Science
 - 💞️ I’m looking to collaborate on any kinds of projects
 - 📫 How to reach me: andyvu@outlook.dk